joaogouveia89/Random-User/README.md

 - [x] ~~Add dedicated screen to display saved contacts.~~
 - [x] ~~Handle empty list on saved contacts~~
 - [x] ~~Offline detector~~
+- [x]  ~~Offline screen and offline snack bar to Random User~~
+- [x] ~~Make a search field on list~~
+- [ ] Offline screen and offline snack bar to user list
-- [ ] Offline screen and offline snack bar
+- [ ] Offline screen and offline snack bar to user detail
+- [ ] Pagination to user list
+- [ ] Caching(storing ids to avoid duplicating objects)
 - [ ] A sticky letter list for easier navigation through the contact list.
-- [x] ~~Make a search field on list~~
 - [ ] Filter Contact list by one or more user attributes
 - [ ] Add long click behaviour to each item of contact list and show the delete option for multiple contacts
 - [ ] Add a field to user details screen with the distance from the phone user and the detailed user(GPS permission required)